Menu

 NFBPWC is the first organization created to focus on the issues of working women.
 Since its formation on July 16, 1919, BPW has consistently provided education, outreach, and opportunity for advocacy on issues that affect working women.

-While mobilizing for World War I, the U.S. Government recognized the need for a cohesive group to coordinate identification of women’s available skills and experience.
 A Women’s War Council, financed through a federal grant, was established by the War Department to organize the resources of professional women.
 It was guided principally by executives of the Young Women’s Christian Association (YWCA).
-The National Federation of Business and Professional Women’s Clubs was founded on July 16, 1919, at a meeting led by Lena Madesin Phillips of Kentucky -- becoming the first organization in the world created to focus on the issues of working women.
+The National Federation of Business and Professional Women’s Clubs was founded on July 16, 1919, at a meeting led by Dr. Lena Madesin Phillips of Kentucky -- becoming the first organization in the world created to focus on the issues of working women.

-Gail Laughlin - a prominent lawyer, legislator, and women’s rights advocate was elected Gail Laughlin, first national Presidentas our first national President.
+Gail Laughlin - a prominent lawyer, legislator, and women’s rights advocate was elected Gail Laughlin, first national President as our first national President.
 Laughlin was later elected to the Maine Legislature for three terms beginning in 1929; successfully working for the passage of several laws to improve the lives of women.
 She sponsored bills raising the legal marriage age of women to 16 (from 13), preventing husbands from committing wives to mental institutions without medical consultation, and including women on juries.
 She served in the Maine State Senate from 1935-1941 and organized the Maine Department of Health.
 She was the first female lawyer to serve in the state legislature and chaired the Senate Judiciary Committee from 1939-1943.

-na Madesin Phillips.
+The International Federation of Business and Professional Women was formed and BPW/USA became a charter member.
+BPW International was founded in Geneva, Switzerland, on August 26, 1930, on the initiative of Dr. Lena Madesin Phillips.
 President of BPW/USA at the time, Dr. Lena Madesin Phillips organized several "Goodwill Tours" to Europe in 1928 and 1929.
 Hundreds of American women participated in these tours with the purpose of meeting business and professional women in Europe and promoting affiliation with them.
 The founding member countries of the international federation were Austria, Canada, France, Great Britain, Italy and the United States of America.
 Dr. Lena Madesin Phillips was elected as the first BPW International President and served until 1947.

 We worked throughout the 1930's to prohibit legislation or directives denying jobs to married women and lobbied successfully to legislatively end the legal practice of workplace preference for unmarried persons and, in the case of married persons, preference for males.
 BPW/USA was one of the first women’s organizations to endorse the Equal Rights Amendment in 1937.